The New Mecca For Brick and Mortar Businesses

 The Maven District now houses 26 locally owned businesses and 19 of them are women owned.
 Did you miss that?
 Nineteen female-owned businesses in one half of a block.
 Every one of those small business owners took a chance to on us and our vision.
 They followed their dream to do something different, something outside the norm, and all on their own.

 A New Community Of Lifestyle Entrepreneurs

-Now that the block is full, you can feel the energy these new businesses have created.
+Now that the block is full, you can feel the energy these new brick and mortar businesses have created.
 People are talking, connecting, working together, building partnerships.
 It is remarkable how the community welcomes new members with open arms.
 Block parties, family activities, and pop-up shops are becoming a weekly occurrence.
 And we’re still growing too.
 The townhomes where Arctic Circle once stood are in construction to round out the block.